 Avoid deep tanning (tanning bed, tanning creams) 4 weeks before, and 4 weeks after the treatment.
 If you must go in the sun, use a sunscreen SPF 30 or higher with a mineral component (zinc/titanium).
 Sun exposure can lead to pigmentary changes.

-If you are tan or have a darker skin type, we can utilize a different laser that can assist you in your skin renewal needs.
+If you are tan or have a darker skin type, we can utilize a different technique that can assist you in your skin renewal needs.
 We will provide a complementary skin care consultation on the same day as your procedure.

 Avoid any irritating skin products 7 days prior to treatment.